 Mastercard vs Visa Credit Cards

-The most popular types of cards that you will encounter almost everywhere in the world are Mastercard and Visa.
+Mastercard and Visa are the most popular cards you will encounter almost everywhere.
 All of the other card networks are falling far behind, regardless of the unique advantages or benefits that they may have to offer.
-Choosing either an MC credit card or a Visa card will increase your purchasing power since both of these cards are available in many countries.
-Most of the differences between these two card networks come down to the card issuer.
-Your benefits, rewards, rates, fees, and application status all depend on the issuer, not the network.
+Choosing an MC credit card or a Visa card will increase your purchasing power since both cards are available in many countries.
+Most of the differences between these two card networks come from the card issuer.
+Your benefits, rewards, rates, fees, and application status depend on the issuer, not the network.

 Visa and MC only differ in a few circumstances: